 B) the shade colour (you'd be surprised on the variations of white/warm white/and bright white there are).

 The shade of your lights are really going to affect the overall ambience of your tree/ room.
 Bright white usually have a blueish tint giving off a cooler frosty vibe, while warm white a more golden tone.

 Hang a string of fairy lights directly down the middle of the tree to bring light within and extra sparkle and dimension

-Don't put the tree up against the wall (if in fact it is going up against a wall) until you have wrapped the fairy lights around the tree.
-This way you can literally walk around the tree easily placing the lights
+Resist the urge to place your tree up against the wall - if, in fact, it is going up against a wall!
+Wait until you have wrapped the fairy lights around the tree, this way you can literally walk around the tree placing the lights more easily

-Place you favourite ornaments on the prime locations and filler baubles in the gaps.
-Make sure you use wire hooks for anything that would brake should it fall off.
-Choose stronger and larger branches for the heavier ornaments
+Place your favorite ornaments on the prime locations and filler baubles in the gaps.
+Make sure you use wire hooks for anything that would break should it fall off.
+Choose stronger and larger branches for the more weighty ornaments

 7. Think ahead

-Invest in ornaments that mean something to you and you'll love your tree even more.
-For example, if you love Christmas nutcrackers collect the most beautiful versions you can.
+Invest in ornaments that mean something to you this way, you'll love your tree even more.
+For example, if you love Christmas nutcracker's collect the most beautiful versions you can.
 If you like to travel, try and collect ornaments from the country's you've visited.
-Obviously this goes without saying, but the same applies to colour.
-Its Christmas after all so make it as fun, as pink or as sophisticated as you wish
+Obviously, this goes without saying, but the same applies to color.
+After all, it's Christmas, so make it as fun, as pink, or as sophisticated as you wish

 8. Check before you dress